 8 Westside projects on region's six-year draft transportation list; public can comment

-To see the 62-page document, which includes eight Westside projects among more than 100 in El Paso, Park and Teller counties, go to ppacg.org and click on “Comment on new TIP.”
+To see the 62-page document, which includes eight Westside projects among roughly 100 in El Paso, Park and Teller counties, go to ppacg.org and click on “Comment on new TIP.”
 The PPACG, the federally recognized metropolitan planning organization for the three-county region, can also be reached at 471-7080 x139.

 Developed with input from various government entities and citizen committees, the draft TIP identifies prioritized projects from the 2040 Regional Transportation Plan, which the PPACG board adopted in 2015 and amended last year.
 The draft TIP is “fiscally constrained,” meaning total annual project costs do not exceed anticipated revenues, a press release states.